Au Sable River (Michigan): Recreation

 Activities include paddle sports (kayaking and canoeing), fishing, primitive camping, backpacking and hiking.
 There are several "developed" campgrounds as well as primitive campgrounds.

 It is a designated trout stream, and many canoe liveries exist along the river, which offer paddling trips from a few hours to as long as a week.
 Impoundments of five of the six dams on the Au Sable create lakes that are used for power boating, water skiing and sail boating.

 In addition to brown, rainbow and brook trout in the river, there are perch, muskellunge and walleye, large and smallmouth bass, northern pike and bluegill in the dam ponds.
 Salmon and steelhead trout are popular during spring and fall spawning migrations.

 Holy waters

 The nine-mile section of the Au Sable River main branch from Burtons Landing to Wakeley Bridge is called the Holy Waters due to the frequent insect hatches, abundance of trout, and ease of wading.
 The section is regulated year-round as catch and release and limited to fly fishing only (no live bait).
 The river flows through scenic woodlands where the ecosystem supports dozens of species of birds and other wildlife including deer, rabbit, muskrat, otter, mink, fox, squirrel, chipmonk, skunk and turtle.

-Lodges

-For serious fly-fishing anglers, several locations offer accommodations on the Au Sable River.

-WaWa Sum Lodge at Whirlpool Road is owned and operated by Michigan State University as a research facility and conference center.
-The main lodge was constructed in 1922 and the property includes 251 Acres on the Au Sable.
-There are seven dorm style bedrooms, each with three or four single beds.
-You must bring your own bedding or sleeping bags and towels.
-Sleeping capacity is 28.
-A great room and fireplace is there for socializing as is a screened-in porch.
-A separate building has a dining room that seats 16 and kitchen facilities.

-AuSable Riverview Resort at McMasters Bridge has several options.
-The "Big Cabin" has 8 bedrooms that sleep up to 20 guests, a chef’s kitchen and game room, dry sauna and fire pit.
-The "Cottage" sleeps 10 and has two separate sleeping quarters that are connected by a kitchen/dining room with a large sliding door patio.
-Four smaller "Cabins" accommodate 2-4 persons.

-Gates Au Sable Lodge, located at Stephan Bridge, has been a local landmark for more than 50 years catering to fly fishing.
-Their restaurant and Fly Shop is open to the public.
-Professional fly fishermen offer instruction and guided fishing trips on all branches of the Au Sable and Manistee Rivers using the unique Au Sable riverboats and wading trips.
-A daily fishing report is produced for their guests that includes the current insect hatch status.